Aviation Regulator

 - safety and commercial operations

-- efficient use of resource,
+- efficient use of resources,

 - level of income, revenue, cost and expense,